moriahcaruso/HathiTrustYAMLgenerator/README.md

 The purpose of adapting the Python script and documentation from the GitHub repository referenced above was to customize them for use at the [University of Washington Libraries Preservation Services](http://www.lib.washington.edu/preservation) unit.
 #### Notes:
 - [Python 2.7.x](https://www.python.org/downloads/release/python-2715/) must be installed on the computer that will be used to generate YAML files.
-- The Python script for generating YAML files LINK HERE will need to be downloaded to this computer.
+- The [MODIFIED_yaml_csv.py] LINK HERE Python script for generating YAML files LINK HERE will need to be downloaded to this computer.
 ### Next: [How to record item information in a spreadsheet and process this information to generate YAML files](HowTo.md).